georgeflanagin/parsec4/README.md

 https://stackoverflow.com/questions/5975741/what-is-the-difference-between-ll-and-lr-parsing

 Along with writing rich parsers in Python, Parsec is useful for reading user input and ensuring correct syntax.
 A top-level parser for the allowable input may be built from the Parsec library, and the top level parser will return the usefully transformed input.
 For example, if the top level parser is named `p`, then

 ```python
 text = input('Type in some stuff:')
 results = p.parse(text)
 ```

-.. will return a list of the objects retrieved from parsing `text`.
+.. should return the objects retrieved from parsing `text`.
 The simplest parser of all might be to read the user's text one word at a time.
 A parser that retrieves a word could be written like this:

 ```python
 import parsec4